UMAprotocol/docs/docs/tutorials/cli-tool.md

 - Have the protocol repo cloned.
 - Be running an instance of Ganache on port 9545.
 - Have run truffle compilation for the contracts in `packages/core` or have run `npx lerna run build`.
+If you've run `yarn qbuild` you've done this already.

 There is just one more additional step before the tutorial can begin.
 At the project root, symlink the CLI to your global directory.
 There are 2 ways to do this.
 Either run